Netatalk/netatalk/doc/manual/Installation.md

     You can add metadata extraction support for additional file types by installing the appropriate Tracker extractors.

-- talloc

-    Samba's talloc library is used for memory management in the Spotlight query parser.

 - TinySPARQL

     The [TinySPARQL](https://tracker.gnome.org/) library is used
     for parsing SPARQL queries in the Spotlight support.

-**Note:** LocalSearch and TinySPARQL together were previously known as Tracker.
-Netatalk still supports the older Tracker v3 library and schema.

 ## Starting and stopping Netatalk